Aluminaut: 1969: Rescuing DSV Alvin

 In September 1969, Aluminaut was used to secure lines and a net to the Alvin, which was located, intact, almost a mile beneath the surface.
 Alvin was then hauled to the surface by USS Mizar.
 Lunches left aboard Alvin were found to be soggy but edible, a fact which was tested when a preserved cheese sandwich was nibbled upon by one of the crew.
 This incident led to a more comprehensive understanding that near-freezing temperatures and the lack of decaying oxygen at depth aided preservation.
 Alvin required a major overhaul after the incident.

 Other missions

 Aluminaut did other work for the U.S. Navy, recovering a 2100 lb current array torpedo at the Navy's acoustic testing facility in the Bahamas.
 It helped make films for Jacques Cousteau and Ivan Tors Studios.
 Depths up to 6000 ft were reached while surveying for the U.S. Naval Oceanographic Office.

 Retirement

 The Aluminaut was retired in 1970.
-It was donated by Reynolds Metals Company to the Science Museum of Virginia in Richmond, Virginia, where it is on display.
+It was donated by Reynolds Metals Company to the Science Museum of Virginia in Richmond, Virginia, where it is on display at the Garner Pavilion.
 However, the submersible continues to be maintained in case it needs to be returned to active service.